-AP Computer Science Advanced - 1.0 SCI or MATH credit
+AP Computer Science Advanced (Grades 11-12 only)

+Credit: 1.0 SCI or MATH

-A Pass in AP Computer Science Principles
+A grade of 2 or higher in AP Computer Science Principles

 AP Computer Science A introduces students to computer science through programming.
 Fundamental topics in this course include the design of solutions to problems, the use of data structures to organize large sets of data, the development and implementation of algorithms to process data and discover new information, the analysis of potential solutions, and the ethical and social implications of computing systems.
 The course emphasizes object-oriented programming and design using the Java programming language.